-My favorite brand was Anxitane – also one of the first products made.
-Unfortunately, it is on backorder right now, so no one can get it.
-There are many other products out there (some for people as well) so L-Theanine itself is very accessible – and affordable!
-Solliquin and Composure are both made by reputable veterinary manufacturers.
+One of the first was Anxitane, which now and then goes on backorder and can sometimes be hard to get.
+There are many other products out there (some for people as well) so generic L-Theanine itself is very accessible – and affordable!
+Solliquin and Composure similar supplement types, and are both made by reputable veterinary manufacturers.
 Talk to your vet about what dose your pet needs.
 And yes, it also can be used in both dogs and cats!

 Hydrolyzed milk protein (Zylkene, Royal Canin CALM Diet)

 These, obviously, your veterinarian has to prescribe, so I won’t go into detail on which one does what.
 Basically, the key here is we need to address the anxiety.
 Simply sedating the pet will make the owners happy (Bowser isn’t chewing the baseboards every time it thunders!) but doesn’t help the dog (Bowser was still freaking out on the inside!).
 A new drug has come out and is being heavily marketed, called Sileo.
-I love the company making it, but I do not like the drug for this purpose.
+I love the company making it, but I’m not sure I like the drug for this purpose.
 It’s a sedative.
 We often use it to sedate dogs (and cats) for nail trims, x-rays, and even as a pre-anesthetic for surgery.
 We vets love it when we use it IV because we can reverse it – give a different shot and the animal wakes up soon!
 However, as far as we know, it does not directly address anxiety.
 Some vets are prescribing it and like it, and it is much better than acepromazine (OK, anything is better than acepromazine).
 I’m just not one of them.
 Maybe I’ll change my mind.
 If your vet suggests it, keep an open mind.
 Maybe I’m just overly cautious.

 What works?
 Xanax is one I like a lot.
 And yes, many people take it too!
-Trazadone is another that has become my go-to in the past couple years.
+Trazodone is another that has become my go-to in the past couple years.
 These can both be used for sudden needs, like fireworks and thunderstorms.
 I’ve found that trazodone twice a day, every day, during the two weeks leading up to fourth of July, or throughout storm season, is much more effective than the hit-or-miss dosing on as as-needed basis.
 In fact, for generalized anxiety, one of my dogs lives on lower-dose trazodone twice a day, every day, and we give higher doses for storms or fireworks.
 So there’s lots of flexibility with this drug.
-For long term needs, we have many other anti-anxiety medications available, like fluoxetine (Prozac, Reconcile), amitriptyline (Elavil), and clomipramine (Clomicalm), to name just a few.
+For long term needs, we have many additional anti-anxiety medications available, like fluoxetine (Prozac, Reconcile), amitriptyline (Elavil), and clomipramine (Clomicalm), to name just a few.
 These are given every day, and can take 4-6 weeks before any improvement is noticed.
 Obviously, these are not a quick fix, but might be a good long term solution for separation anxiety, fearful pets, etc. Your veterinarian can decide which is best for your pet.

 Moral support helps the most!
 (AKA – LOVE!)

 Perhaps the most important product is…YOU!
 We can pop pills, plug stuff in, have our pets wear clothes, but if we aren’t working with them, we will not be nearly as successful.
 The old school thinking was “never reward a pet who is scared, or you teach them that is a good behavior.”
+That is complete crap.
 Here’s the problem with that theory – we can train a behavior.
 We cannot train an emotion.
 Spiders freak me out (sorry, even dead ones).
-I can be trained to be in the room and pretend I’m cool with one walking next to me, but the panic I am feeling is unchanged.
+I can be trained to be in the room and pretend I’m cool with one walking next to me, but the panic I am feeling inside is unchanged.

 So if your pet is scared, be there for him!
 Console him.
 Offer a special treat.
 You are not teaching him to be scared.
 You’re not reinforcing a behavior.
 You are teaching him that his owner does not suck.
 You are being a nice person with a little compassion.
 Your pet deserves it.
 Give a hug.
 Hide in the basement with him.
 Turn on the TV or radio for background noise to drown out some of the scariness.
 Close the blinds to the lightning is less obvious.
 Get a fun toy.
 Be there for him!